John Kelly (runner)

 John Wade Kelly (born November 19, 1984) is an American endurance athlete who specializes in ultrarunning.

+His fastest known times include that for the 268-mile Pennine Way, set in 2021.

 Early life

-Kelly was raised in Morgan County, Tennessee.
+Kelly was raised in Morgan County, Tennessee, and graduated from nearby Oak Ridge High School in 2003.
 He was a good but not outstanding runner in high school, after which he did not compete in the sport for several years until 2013, when he ran the Marine Corps Marathon.
 After subsequently qualifying for the Boston Marathon, he decided to use ultramarathons and triathlons to maintain his fitness and motivation.

 American ultras and triathlons

 In 2017, Kelly became the fifteenth finisher in the history of the Barkley Marathons.
-He completed the required five loops in a total time of 59:30, around half an hour inside the time limit for the full course.
+He completed the required five loops in a total time of 59:30:53, around half an hour inside the time limit for the full course.
 It was his third attempt at the race, having managed three loops in 2015 and four in 2016.
 Later in 2017, Kelly won the Road Runners Club of America National Ultra Championship at the Lookout Mountain 50 Miler.

-The next year, he set a course record of 23:48 at the Wild Oak Trail Run in Virginia and was an age group champion at the ITU Long Distance Triathlon World Championships.
+The next year, he set a course record of 23:48:00 at the Wild Oak Trail Run in Virginia and was an age group champion at the ITU Long Distance Triathlon World Championships.
 Thereafter, Kelly became a professional triathlete for just one race, Ironman Arizona, before turning his attention more closely to ultrarunning.

-He won the Franklins 200 Mile race in Texas in February 2019 in a time of 60:53.
+He won the Franklins 200 Mile race in Texas in February 2019 in a time of 60:53:12.